jaegertracing/documentation/content/docs/1.17/operator.md

 kubectl create -f https://raw.githubusercontent.com/jaegertracing/jaeger-operator/v1.17.0/deploy/cluster_role_binding.yaml
 ```

 Note that you'll need to download and customize the `cluster_role_binding.yaml` if you are using a namespace other than `observability`.
-You probably also want to download and customize the `operator.yaml`, setting the env var `WATCH_NAMESPACES` to have an empty value, so that it can watch for instances across all namespaces.
+You probably also want to download and customize the `operator.yaml`, setting the env var `WATCH_NAMESPACE` to have an empty value, so that it can watch for instances across all namespaces.

 At this point, there should be a `jaeger-operator` deployment available.
 You can view it by running the following command: